HM Prison Rye Hill: History

 Rye Hill Prison, which was built by Carillion opened in early 2001, and has since been operated by G4S under the Private Finance Initiative.

 In March 2002, two inmates serving 10-year sentences escaped from Rye Hill by hiding in the back of a delivery lorry.

 In April 2004, Member of Parliament Andrew Rosindell responded to the escape of a convicted murderer by calling for a review of security.
 At the time of his escape, the prisoner had been at University Hospital Coventry receiving a blood transfusion.

 In July 2005, an inspection report from Her Majesty's Chief Inspector of Prisons demanded urgent action after finding that the prisoners were bullying the staff.
 According to the report, inexperienced officers were deliberately overlooking behavioral violations and contraband items for their own safety.
 Some inmates reported that knives, drugs and alcohol were readily available at the prison.

-In 2014 under the stewardship of David Thompson OBE the prison was re-roled as a Category B sex-offender prison and has delivered very good outcomes since then.
+In 2014 under the stewardship of David Thompson OBE the prison was re-roled as a Category B sex-offender prison.